The Reaction Between Calcium Oxide and Nitric Acid: A Deep Dive

 Properties of the Product: Calcium Nitrate

 Calcium nitrate (Ca(NO₃)₂) is a white, crystalline solid that is highly soluble in water.
-It is hygroscopic, meaning it absorbs moisture from the atmosphere.
+Consider this: it is hygroscopic, meaning it absorbs moisture from the atmosphere.
 It is a relatively stable compound but can decompose at high temperatures.
 It's an important compound with several applications.

 Applications of Calcium Nitrate